jessepav/lacygoill-wiki-backup/vim/vim9.md

 enddef
 defcompile
 ```
-Even though the `:echo` command is wrong – i.e. it will always raise an error at
+Even though the `:echo`  command is wrong – i.e. it will  always give an error
-runtime – no error is raised by the previous snippet.
+at runtime – no error is given by the previous snippet.
-Vim will only raise an error at runtime.
+Vim will only give an error at runtime.

 ##
-## When I try to assign a value to a list or a dictionary, an error is raised unexpectedly!
+## When I try to assign a value to a list or a dictionary, an error is given unexpectedly!
 ```vim
 vim9script
 var l = [1 , 2 , 3]